hasura/graphql-engine/docs/graphql/manual/auth/index.rst

 As you can see from this:

 - **Authentication** is handled outside Hasura.
-Hasura delegates authentication and resolution of request headers into session variables to your authentication service *(existing or new)*
+Hasura delegates authentication and resolution of request headers into session variables to your authentication service *(existing or new)*.

-  Your authentication service is required to pass a user's **role** information in the form of session variables like ``X-Hasura-Role``, etc. More often than not, you'll also need to pass user information for your use-cases, like ``X-Hasura-User-Id``.
+  Your authentication service is required to pass a user's **role** information in the form of session variables like ``X-Hasura-Role``, etc. More often than not, you'll also need to pass user information for your access-control use-cases, like ``X-Hasura-User-Id``, to build permission rules.

-- For **Authorization** or **Access Control**, Hasura helps you define granular role-based access control rules for every field in your GraphQL schema (granular enough to control access to any row or column in your database).
+- For **Authorization** or **Access Control**, Hasura helps you define granular role-based access control rules for every field in your GraphQL schema *(granular enough to control access to any row or column in your database)*.

   Hasura uses the role/user information in the session variables and the actual query itself to validate the query against the rules defined by you.
 If the query/operation is allowed, it generates a SQL